mlbright/github-enterprise-site-admin/README.md

 Users will find other destinations to publish the source of their web sites, documentation, or whatever.
 This cleanly separates the concerns of collaborating around _development_, which lie with GitHub, from the concerns of _publication or hosting_.
+Built artifacts, binaries, images and other items that do not really belong in Git will thus not be polluting the repositories.

 **That's it for now!**